Hi, all!

 I would not stab him in the head!

-I would not kill him here or there,
+I would not kill him here or

 I would not kill him anywhere.